 Muslim society too is not spared from this phenomenon.
 The term “love” seems to have been interchanged with immorality, indecency, illicit sexual conducts and disgrace.
 Some people go to one extreme by harshly criticizing anyone who dares to openly bring up the issue and thus stereotype the young generation without first trying to understand their circumstances.

-Movies, songs and the media today have unfortunately hijacked the notion of love and cruelly deceived the young generation into believing that love is all about free intermingling between men and women, chemistry, adventures, romance, premarital sex, Valentine’s Day and other shallow occasions.
+Movies, songs and the media today have unfortunately hijacked the notion of love.
+They cruelly deceived the young generation into believing that love is all about free intermingling between men and women, chemistry, adventures, romance, premarital sex and other shallow occasions.
 This philosophy has become so deep-rooted that without all these, true and real love does not seem to be possible.